caninereason/wink/README.md

     - The website captures the attention of the user and they fully understand easily what the website is about and what it offers.
     - Easy Navigation around the website, making it easy to find the information they want.
     - Highlight the key features of Wink, the packages, the locations, the discount available
-    - Encouraging the use of the social media links, where users may be able to find out more information about Wink, but crucually share Wink to friends and family which hopefully results in more visitors to the website and potential new customers and therefore more sales.
+    - Encouraging the use of the social media links, where users may be able to find out more information about Wink, but crucually share Wink to friends and family which hopefully results in more visitors to the website and potentially adding new customers and therefore more sales.
-    - Encouraging the user to read reviews of previous users experiences and encourage more sales.

 #### Returning and Frequent Visitor Goals

 -  My goals for returning users are the following:
     - Encouraging users to favourite and eventually buy new works.
-With the addition of the favourite section, users will return to the site to view their favourites and hopefully to place more orders!
+With the addition of the favourite section, users will return to the site to view their favourite works and hopefully to place more orders!
-    -With the addition of the newsletter and Facebook business page, these can be a recurring method of marketing to the user if they haven't recently visited the website.
+    -With the addition of the newsletter and Facebook business page, these could be a recurring method of marketing to the user if they haven't recently visited the website.

 ## Design